millerlabrice/millerlabrice.github.io/publications.md

 1. Compagnoni, A., Bibian, A.J., Ochocki, B.M., Levin, S., Zhu, K. and T.E.X.
 Miller.
 (2019) popler: An R package for extraction and synthesis of population time series from the long-term ecological research (LTER) network.
 Methods in Ecology and Evolution (in press)

 1. Ochocki, B.M., Saltz, J.B. and T.E.X.
 Miller.
-(2019) Demography-dispersal trait correlations modify the eco-evolutionary dynamics of range expansion.
-American Naturalist (in press)
+(2020) [Demography-dispersal trait correlations modify the eco-evolutionary dynamics of range expansion](/texmiller_publications/Ochocki2020.pdf).
+American Naturalist 195:2 231-246

 1. Williams, J., Hufbauer, R., and T.E.X.
 Miller.
 (2019) [How evolution modifies the variability of range expansion](/texmiller_publications/Williams_TREE_preprint.pdf).
 Trends in Ecology and Evolution 34: 903-913